Insality/defold-tweener/README.md

 This function sets the pause state of the tween.

 - **Parameters:**
   - `tween`: The tween object to set the pause state.
+It returned from `tweener.tween` function.
   - `is_paused`: The new pause state.

 - **Return Value:**